elastic/azure-marketplace/README.md

 * supply a PKCS#12 archive certificate with the `appGatewayCertBlob` parameter (and optional passphrase with `appGatewayCertPassword`) to secure communication to Application Gateway.
-A PKCS#12 archive can be generated using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html)
+One way to generate a PKCS#12 archive is using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html)

 [Application Gateway](https://azure.microsoft.com/en-au/services/application-gateway/)
 performs SSL offload, so communication from Application Gateway to